yuliya-shuleika/ruby-crawler/README.md

 ## Overview

-This project is a Ruby-based web crawler designed to scrape product details from Amazon (or Allegro).
-It utilizes the `Nokogiri` library for parsing HTML, `Net::HTTP` for fetching web pages, and `Sequel` for interacting with an SQLite database.
+This project is a Ruby-based web crawler designed to scrape product details from Amazon.
+It utilizes the `Nokogiri` library for parsing HTML and `Sequel` for interacting with an SQLite database.

-The crawler retrieves basic product details like title and price, and extends this functionality to fetch detailed reviews from individual product pages.
-All the data is stored in an SQLite database for easy retrieval and analysis.

 ---